 Employee #4 is Unmotivated but Highly Competent:

 These people are effective 80% of the time and the ones you need to focus your time and energy on.
-They are highly skilled, but have lost their passion.
+They are highly skilled but have lost their passion.
 They used to come in early and stay late, but now you have to squeeze extra favors out of them.
-These are the people that either feel they are being under-compensated, or you aren’t engaging them like you should.
+These are the people that either feel they are being under-compensated, or you aren’t engaging them as you should.
 They are starting to disengage from the dealership and your goal needs to be to get them passionate again.

 Employee #5 is Unmotivated and Competent:

 These people are concerned with how many sick days they have and how much time they can take off.
-They mess around on the computer instead of stay on task.
+They mess around on the computer instead of staying on task.
 These people require 50% of your time and are the ones that you need to put on a 30-day corrective path to see if they are worth keeping next season.